 Projected Small Cap Winners For 2018

 There are clearly small cap companies that will be overall winners in 2018 just like there are winners every year.
-Among those identified by some experts are Axon Enterprises (NASDAQ:AAXNC) which used to be called TASER International.
+Among those identified by some experts are Axon Enterprises (NASDAQ:AAXNA) which used to be called TASER International.
 Axon had a bit of a bear year last year but is expected to do much better in 2018.
-Innoviva Inc. (NASDAQ:INVAC) makes inhaled drugs for asthma and COPD and is projected to show 32% growth this year.
+Innoviva Inc. (NASDAQ:INVAD) makes inhaled drugs for asthma and COPD and is projected to show 32% growth this year.